accelazh/accelazh.github.io/_posts/2017-09-01-Study-On-Regenerating-Code.md

   * How much is the computational overhead compared to the gain by reducing bandwith?
 RS code implementation has many optimizations; also need to take that into consideration.
   * Will the computational overhead make recovery slower?
 Also, regenerating recovery ususally issues more IOs, will that cause trouble?
   * Talk about reduce bandwith, are other engineering improvements more effective than regenerating code?
 For example, compression before transimit, inline EC instead of write replicas and then fetch and EC them again, tweak the write-amplification introduced by log-strtuctured anyting, improve data placement & migration logic to reduce migration churn, etc. Besides, is upgrading hardware even cheaper than spend dev hours to build software techniques?
+  * A disadvantage of regenerating code is that it usually can only repair 1 fragment each time.
+RS code, although cost more bandwidth, can repair all fragments in one run.
+With multiple fragment failure, the repair-in-one-run and replicate fragments out way of RS code may actually save more bandwidth.
+Need to check that in production.

 Build new technology from paper to real production is no easy work.
 There are gaps between each steps.
 Each gap involves great work.